-Despite not having scientific evidence that vaccines cause autism, there are some alarming adverse effects listed that are said to be the result of receiving a vaccination.
+Currently we do not having scientific evidence that vaccines cause autism, however there are some alarming adverse effects listed that are said to be the result of receiving a vaccination that could make it seem like it's possible.
 The CDC website lists DTaP side effects and MMR side effects, although said to be uncommon or rare, that includes seizures and permanent brain damage.

 Many children with autism frequently have seizure disorders and isn’t it probable that one of the underlying causes of autism is permanent brain damage?
 My other question is that if they can’t directly attribute the cause or triggering of autism symptoms to something else, then how can they be certain the trigger isn’t a vaccination?